-If someone asked you to rate thyroid problems as a health threat, you might be tempted to give it a fairly low rating.
-After all, most of the health media focus on things like cancer, heart attacks, and degenerative diseases.
-Compared to things like that, how big of a deal could a thyroid problem be?
+If someone asked you to rate thyroid conditions as a health threat, you might be tempted to give it a fairly low rating.
+After all, most of the health media focus on things like cancer, heart attacks and degenerative diseases.
+Compared to things like that, how big of a deal could thyroid conditions be?
 It can be a very big deal.

 - Feeling cold when other people around you are not

 - Blurry vision

 - Low blood pressure

 - Diminished libido

 - An impaired immune response

 Of course, all of those signs could indicate something else other than a thyroid condition, so doctors don’t often check a patient’s thyroid function as an immediate possibility.

 Thyroid conditions are often indicated by feelings of fatigue.
 When I hear a patient complaining of always feeling tired, I begin to suspect a possible thyroid connection.
 You see, thyroid hormones are vital for your body to make energy.
 If their levels are low, you’ll burn oxygen less effectively until your body and brain eventually just feel plain old sluggish.

 Unfortunately, because feeling “blah” is such a vague symptom, it and other signs of a thyroid condition are often dismissed as a “normal” part of aging.